Matthew-Taber/ss-docs/roles/role-permission-list/index.md

 Allows a user to view Secret Audit.

-**View Secret Password History**
+**View Secret Password and Private Key History**

-Allows a user to view previous passwords for a secret.
+Allows a user to see the history of passwords, private keys, or passphrases in both old and new UI.

 **View Secret Policy**